htglvl/CMS-Dashboard-4.3/docs/openclaw-deployment-evaluation.md

 3. Save updated prediction CSVs to `models/`
 4. Reload predictions and refresh the dashboard

-A spinner shows "Retraining models... this may take a minute".
+A spinner shows "Retraining models... this may take a minute or two".
 On success, a toast confirms "Risk models retrained successfully."
 On failure, an error message appears in the sidebar.

 **Automatic retraining** also happens when new outage data is fetched from the ENW API — if new records are found, models are retrained automatically.